The Story Behind…

 Besides Summer and Harry – who were a joy to write – it was an absolute delight to return to Levenham and play with beloved characters like Granny B, Josh and Em, along with cameos from Lucas and Teagan (hero and heroine of The Falls) and Digby and Jas (whose gorgeous love story is explored in Wayward Heart).

 Oh, and for those who have read the story, remember how Harry has a brother?
 I have plans . . .
-Stay tuned for his story.
+Stay tuned for his story (now available as Eddie and the Show Queen).
 Just give me another indulgent pamper session and I’ll have it sorted.